CathrinePaulsen/remla-group13/README.md

 - [NLTK](http://www.nltk.org/) — a platform to work with natural language.

 ## Contributing
 To prepare your local environment for development, install all requirements using `pip install -r requirements.txt`.
-We make use of the conventional commits specification for our commit messages.
+We make use of the conventional commits specification for our commit messages, checkout [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for format.
 We've got checks on CI that enforce this specification.
 To help you, we've defined a git hook that runs these checks after every commit.
 You can configure it by running `pre-commit install`.